42 Enlightening Migraine Statistics & Facts for 2022

-Migraine statistics for the US indicate that the number of certified headache specialists is very limited.
+Migraine statistics for the US indicate that certified headache specialists are very limited.
 Considering that almost 40 million Americans have migraines, it comes as no surprise that many of them often seek treatment from their primary care physician.

 32. As many as 70% of migraineurs do not receive proper treatment, migraine statistics show.